 A B O U T

-TransformSC, an education initiative of the South Carolina Council on Competitiveness, is a collaboration of business leaders, educators, students, parents and policy makers transforming the public education system so that every student graduates prepared for careers, college and citizenship.
-TransformSC schools and districts are designing, launching, promoting and proving transformative practices in the classroom.
-Currently there are 37 schools from 19 districts as well as 3 entire districts in the TransformSC network.
-New schools and districts will be added during 2016.
+TransformSC, an education initiative of the South Carolina Council on Competitiveness, is a collaboration of business leaders, educators, students, parents, and policy makers transforming the public education system so that every student graduates prepared for careers, college, and citizenship.
+TransformSC schools and districts are designing, launching, promoting, and proving transformative practices in the classroom.
+Currently there are 63 schools from 25 districts as well as 6 entire districts in the TransformSC network.
+Applications for the TransformSC network are accepted on a rolling basis.

 For more information, contact TransformSC Director Peggy Torrey.